Tony Hawk: Other ventures

-Hawk hosted a weekly radio show on Sirius XM from 2004 to 2019 called "Tony Hawk's Demolition Radio".
+Hawk hosted a weekly radio show on SiriusXM from 2004 to 2019 called "Tony Hawk's Demolition Radio".
 In 2021, Hawk partnered with fellow skateboarder and former SiriusXM host Jason Ellis for the weekly podcast "Hawk vs. Wolf".

 In 2002, Hawk started a show tour featuring freestyle motocross, skateboarding, and BMX.
 It started in Las Vegas and went on to 31 cities around the U.S. and eventually to Six Flags amusement parks.

 A series of amusement park rides known as Tony Hawk's Big Spin were built in three Six Flags parks in 2007 and 2008.
 The ride was originally billed as the "Tony Hawk experience" and was designed to have the look and feel of a giant red-and-black skatepark.
 It offered a full "extreme sports" experience, with monitors in the queue lines displaying highlights of the history of action sports and a large spinning Tony Hawk figure crowning the ride.
 In 2010, Six Flags cancelled its license and the rides were renamed to Pandemonium.
 The ride at Six Flags Discovery Kingdom was moved to Six Flags Mexico in 2012.
 Additionally, a water park ride called Tony Hawk's Half pipe (renamed The Half pipe in 2011) was opened at Six Flags America in Bowie, Maryland.

 In February 2018, New York magazine reported that Hawk was working with Jeremy Burge to help design Emojipedia's skateboard emoji after the company's initial design was criticized by Hawk as "a skateboard you would buy at a department store in the '80s."
 The updated design was based on Hawk's own skateboard.
 Subsequent releases of the skateboard emoji from Apple and Samsung resemble Hawk's board (including 60mm wheels) despite no direct collaboration between Hawk and these companies.

+In 2021 Hawk founded the Vert Alert, a dedicated vertical skateboarding competition in Salt Lake City, partnering with the Utah Sports Commission and Vans for a free two-day event including pro contests, amateur qualifiers, and a legends demo with skateboarders such as Steve Caballero and Andy Macdonald.

 In 2022, Hawk signed a contract with Cleopatra Records, and released his first single, a cover of The Jam's "In the City", featuring punk rock supergroup Punk Rock Karaoke.
 The single was released on July 22, 2022, with its B-side, a cover of The Damned's "Neat Neat Neat".
 In 2023, Hawk joined Goldfinger on stage and sang "Superman" during their performances at House of Blues and at the When We Were Young Festival.
 He also performed "Superman" and a cover of Agent Orange's "Bloodstains" with Australian band Birdman, during his tour An Evening with Tony Hawk across Australia in January 2024.

+In 2025, Hawk opened Chick & Hawk in Encinitas, CA. Chick & Hawk is a chicken sandwich restaurant that pays homage to skate culture.

+In May 2026, it was announced that Hawk is one of the primary investors in an upcoming MMA promotion run by promoter Scott Coker.